Light Enough Skin and White Enough Voices: The Problems and Contradictions of Racial Diversity in Final Fantasy XVI

 Final Fantasy’s march towards realistic character rendering has aimed to retain this mukokuseki aesthetic language, which causes a dire contradiction.
 Real people have real features, which are sometimes racial signifiers.
 The more realistic the characters are, the more realistically ‘ethnic’ they can look.
 The series has struggled with this the moment the technology has enabled it to struggle – the pre-rendered CGI cutscenes in Final Fantasy X clearly give Tidus more Polynesian features, as does Lightning look more caucasian in Final Fantasy XIII’s CGI scenes.
 Still, Final Fantasy characters do not generally speaking belong to specific real world cultural backgrounds or ethnicities.
 Cloud Strife or Squall Leonhart are not meaningfully speaking, ‘white’.
 They are culturally odorless dolls.
 There are, however, a few Final Fantasy characters who cannot avoid this unspoken deracialisation.
 Barret Wallace or Sazh Katzroy cannot avoid being ‘black’ in the same way Serah Farron or Noctis Lucis Caelum avoid being ‘white’.
 There are writers better suited to exploring the successes and failures of these characters as black characters, I only wish to point out this contradiction that arose the moment the Silicon Graphics machines in Shinjuku began to spit those polygons out.
 I am of course intensely salty that Fang and Vanille were given Australian accents in the English dub of FFXIII when Gran Pulse is evidently a South/South East Asian-coded civilisation, but Fang especially exists in the ethnic and cultural ambiguities this mukokuseki approach makes possible.
 Even a character wearing a sari from a culture where pet robot dogs are named ‘Bhakti’ (the Sanskrit word for devotion) can be rendered odorless with light enough skin and white enough accents.

 Light enough skin and white enough accents is indeed the approach Final Fantasy XVI takes to its racial diversity, but this is complicated by the fact that Valisthea is explicitly not a culturally odorless setting.
 If Yoshida is taken at his word, it is ‘incorporating historical, cultural, political, and anthropological standards that were prevalent at the time [in Medieval Europe], whereupon ‘over-incorporation [of ethnic diversity] could end up causing a violation of those narrative boundaries’.
 I do not honestly believe that Naoki Yoshida is a racist person, but this is simply a racist statement that betrays sheer ignorance of ‘medieval Europe’ as a cultural space that one can only land at through one’s only engagement with it being through abstracted facsimiles in fantasy fiction.
 Medieval Europe was obviously ethnically, religiously, and ideologically diverse even if it wasn’t egalitarian!
-Even if one were to stick to one region like the Iberian Peninsula, violent conflicts drawn on such lines like the Reconquista or the Spanish Inquisition were not ‘reassertions of realistic narrative boundaries over the over-inclusion of ethnic diversity’!
 It’s a brazenly crass way to speak about this matter, even accounting for any ambiguities in translation – but it does hint towards an unusual approach for Final Fantasy in racially defining its characters.
 Clive Rosfield, unlike Cloud Strife, is white.
 So is his brother Joshua, mentor Cidolfus, and the very many other characters in Final Fantasy XVI.
 Is Final Fantasy XVI a game about ‘whiteness’?
 Not at all – its whiteness is simply an aesthetic referent towards the works of fantasy that influenced it.
 Jon Snow is ‘white’ therefore so is Clive Rosfield, simple as that!
 Where does that leave the ‘right amount of inclusion’ for Medieval Europe that is surely found in the game?

 What Final Fantasy XVI fails to understand is that you cannot simply avoid controversy while also recreating all these images and even stereotypes.
 An orientalist caricature does not stop being an orientalist caricature if you sloppily make him sound like he frolics all day in the Yorkshire Dales.
 This is where Final Fantasy’s 25 year march towards realistic character rendering has taken it – a head on collision with conversations on race and fantasy fiction it is simply not equipped to handle and could have easily avoided.
 This is not to say that Final Fantasy XVI’s race problems are entirely caused by unfortunate priorities resulting in contradictions – the weird Islamo-Irish (?) syncretism of the Iron Crusade is really baffling and I honestly do not know what I can even say about that when the game is so deeply disinterested in portraying anything about them beyond ‘foreign religious fundamentalist barbarians’.
 And of course, I have avoided saying anything in detail about the failures of the central slavery analogy itself, on which I simply am not learned enough to discuss in my view.